Ethical Quantum Computing: A Roadmap: Quantum Ethics and Ethical Algorithms

 \subsection{Four C's of ethical computation}

-In addition to ethical classification and auditing/provability considerations, the specific nature of quantum computing has implications for what we denote (following \cite{perrier_elija_computability_2021}) as the `Four C's' of computability, complexity, consistency and controllability.
+In addition to ethical classification and auditing/provability considerations, the specific nature of quantum computing has implications for (following [\textbf{Redacted reference (1)}]) computability, complexity, consistency and controllability.
 We briefly sketch the significance of these categories for questions about the ethics of quantum computing below.